kubernetes/enhancements/keps/sig-scheduling/20180409-scheduling-framework.md

 a PreFilter function, if PreFilter returns an error, the scheduling cycle is aborted.
 Note that PreFilter is called once in each scheduling cycle.

-A Pre-filter plugin can provide another two optional functions: **AddPod** and **RemovePod** to incrementally modify its pre-processed info.
+A Pre-filter plugin can implement the optional `PreFilterExtensions` interface which define **AddPod** and **RemovePod** methods to incrementally modify its pre-processed info.
 The framework guarantees that those functions will only be called after PreFilter, possibly on a cloned CycleState, and may call those functions more than once before calling Filter on a specific node.

 ### Filter